 Students do not need to purchase a stethoscope.
-FAHC provides (in patient rooms).
+UVM MC provides (in patient rooms).

 Students will need to purchase scrubs for clinical days.
 LNA trainee’s are not allowed to wear green UVM scrubs, (green scrubs would mistakenly identify you as a RN student, not LNA trainee).
 It is important that hospital staff know you are currently learning LNA skills and do not expect you to perform RN skills.